TFAGaming/TFA-Utilities/README.md

 # <samp>T.F.A's Utilities</samp> (Open-source version)

-**T.F.A's Utilities** is a powerful Discord moderation bot built for **T.F.A 7524 - Development**.
+**T.F.A's Utilities** is a powerful and advanced Discord moderation bot built for **T.F.A 7524 - Development**.
 This project uses [Prisma ORM](https://www.prisma.io/) and [discord.js](https://npmjs.com/package/discord.js) v14, and the main database SQLite.
 You can change the database to another one (examples: MongoDB, PostgreSQL... etc.) but you need to edit the model in `prisma/schema.prisma`.

-This bot can be used in multiple servers, but it's recommended to use it in a single server only.
+This bot can be used in multiple servers, but it's recommended to use it in a single server only for better performance (you can enable sharding system).

 <img src="https://media.discordapp.net/attachments/1111644651036876822/1128008344033050727/17219288-modified_1.png" width=100> <img src="https://media.discordapp.net/attachments/1111644651036876822/1128008343097716916/telechargement-modified.png" width=100> <img src="https://media.discordapp.net/attachments/1111644651036876822/1128008343772987412/typescript-icon-icon-1024x1024-vh3pfez8-modified.png?width=640&height=640" width=100>